robang74/chatgpt-answered-prompts/artificial-intellige-for-education.md

 ### PROMPT #9

-All in all considering, do you thing that our conversations some of them proposed here by links are an example of mutual self-growing path?
-In this perspective, how good would rate this experience of conversations in a scale of 0 (useless) and 10 (inspirational growth).
-Do you think that can we do better?
-Do you have some topic that you wish discuss in the future, considering that future session will much probably includes previously saved ones?
+All in all, do you think that our conversations, some of them proposed here by links, are an example of a mutual self-growing path?
+In this perspective, how good would rate this experience of conversations on a scale of 0 (useless) and 10 (inspirational growth).
+Do you think that we can do better?
+Do you have some topic that you wish to discuss in the future, considering that future sessions will most probably include previously saved ones?

 ---